-The app is seen as the most significant route for mobile internet revenue opportunities according to respondents: via subscription services (61%); sponsorship (55%); and in-app ads (46%).
+Apps are seen as the most significant route for mobile internet revenue opportunities according to respondents: via subscription services (61%); sponsorship (55%); and in-app ads (46%).

-Mobile internet dominates publisher thinking, 9 out of 10 publishers seeing opportunities for their businesses in the next 12 months in this area; this accounted for the top five ranked opportunities.
+The mobile internet dominates publisher thinking, 9 out of 10 publishers seeing opportunities for their businesses in the next 12 months in this area; this accounted for the top five ranked opportunities.
 After mobile, other opportunities identified were high speed broadband, community/social networking, eCommerce, paid content and behavioural targeting.

 Overall, threats were less of a worry with proportionately lower ratings than last year.
-The economy, whilst still seen as a threat by half of the publishers surveyed, has significantly scaled back from last year when the economy was seen as a threat by 70%.
+The economy, while still seen as a threat by half of the publishers surveyed, has significantly scaled back from last year, when the economy was seen as a threat by 70%.
 Interestingly, rights and copyright has become a threat for twice as many publishers, accounting for 42% of respondents, possibly attributed to the rise in video content.